 Protective Effects Against Cancer

-There’s extensive research on the link between consumption of carotenoids and reduced risk of cancer.
+There’s extensive research on the link between consumption of carotenoid-rich foods and reduced risk of cancer.
 Carotenoids are present in dark green leafy vegetables and also in orange, yellow and red plant foods like carrots, sweet potatoes and tomatoes.
-Evidence suggests that carotenoids reduce the risk of cancer – particularly cancers of the lung, stomach and cervix.
-Research on fiber and colon cancer is more consistent (19).
+Evidence suggests that diets rich in carotenoids (from fruits and vegetables, not supplements) may reduce the risk of cancer, however studies on carotenoid supplements sometimes found the opposite effect.
+Research on fiber and colon cancer is more consistent – a fiber rich diet such as one rich in fruits and vegetables reduces the risk of colon cancer (19).

 Blood Pressure Reduction

 The high level of potassium in dark green leafy vegetables is believed to play an important role in reducing blood pressure.
-In fact, increasing potassium intake reduces the risk of stroke and can even reduce blood pressure in patients with hypertension (14).
+In fact, increasing potassium intake by eating more fruits and vegetables reduces the risk of stroke and can even reduce blood pressure in patients with hypertension (14).

 Protection Against Heart Disease